AndrewJakubowicz/oldBlogContent/_posts/2014-3-3-Hello-World.md

 But computers are awesome and can do a lot more than just maths.
 Especially because people have written functions for us to use to do amazing things!

-Before drawing pictures.
-Let's write some code in the top window.
+Before drawing pictures, let's write some code in the top window.
 This panel lets us write larger programs.
-The code only runs when we click the green run arrow.
+This code only runs when we click the green run arrow.

 Type the following into the top area.
 Try to guess what's going to happen when you click *Run*.